2005 Nepal coup d'état: Coup

-Gyanendra then took complete control for the second time, on 1 February 2005, after dismissing Prime Minister Sher Bahadur Deuba's government for failing to make arrangements for parliamentary elections and being unable to restore peace in the country, which was then in the midst of a civil war led by Maoist insurgents.
+Gyanendra took complete control for the second time, on 1 February 2005, after dismissing Prime Minister Sher Bahadur Deuba's government for failing to make arrangements for parliamentary elections and being unable to restore peace in the country, which was then in the midst of a civil war led by Maoist insurgents.

 On 1 February, King Gyanendra declared a state of emergency and dissolved the parliament of Nepal.
 The members of parliament were put under house arrest, "key constitutional rights were suspended, soldiers enforced complete censorship, and communications were cut".

 The king's rule lasted for over a year, until 24 April 2006, when the king agreed to give up absolute power and to reinstate the dissolved House of Representatives, following the Loktantra Andolan.